RenderKit/embree/doc/src/api/RTC_GEOMETRY_TYPE_CURVE.md

 consecutive control points in the vertex buffer.
 These control points use the cubic Bézier basis, where the first control point represents the start point of the curve, and the 4th control point the end point of the curve.
+The Bézier basis is interpolating, thus the curve does go exactly through the first and fourth control vertex.

 For the cubic B-spline basis the indices point to the first of 4 consecutive control points in the vertex buffer.
 These control points make up a cardinal cubic B-spline (implicit equidistant knot vector).
-This basis is not interpolating, thus does in general the curve does not go through any of the control points directly.
-A big advantage of this basis is that 3 points can be shared for two continuous neighboring hair segments, e.g. the curves (p0,p1,p2,p3) and (p1,p2,p3,p4) are C1 continuous.
-This feature make this basis a good choise to construct hair segments, as memory consumption can be kept minimal.
+This basis is not interpolating, thus the curve does in general not go through any of the control points directly.
+A big advantage of this basis is that 3 control points can be shared for two continuous neighboring curve segments, e.g. the curves (p0,p1,p2,p3) and (p1,p2,p3,p4) are C1 continuous.
+This feature make this basis a good choise to construct continuous multi-segment curves, as memory consumption can be kept minimal.

-For the cubic Hermite basis the indices point to the first of 2 consecutive points in the vertex buffer, and first of 2 consecutive tangents in the tangent buffer.
+For the cubic Hermite basis the indices point to the first of 2 consecutive points in the vertex buffer, and the first of 2 consecutive tangents in the tangent buffer.
 These two points and two tangents make up a cubic Hermite curve.
-This basis is interpolating, thus does exactly go through the control points, and the first order derivative at the begin and end matches exactly the value specified in the tangent buffer.
+This basis is interpolating, thus does exactly go through the first and second control point, and the first order derivative at the begin and end matches exactly the value specified in the tangent buffer.
 When connecting two segments continuously, the end point and tangent of the previous segment can be shared.
 Different versions of Catmull-Rom splines can be easily constructed usig the Hermite basis, by calculating a proper tangent buffer from the control points.

 The `RTC_GEOMETRY_TYPE_FLAT_*` flat mode is a fast mode designed to render distant hair.
 In this mode the curve is rendered as a connected